Uchechukwu-Efifie/GUGUTA-s-Maternal-Emergency-Data-Drill-Dashboard/README.md

 **Key Highlights:**
+* **Scale of Operations:** The data captures maternal health outcomes across 15 health facilities reporting over a 36-month period (Jan 2015 – Dec 2017), covering a total of 55,873 deliveries.
+* **Maternal Morbidity & Mortality:** During this period, there were 7,433 maternal complication cases, resulting in 1,038 maternal deaths.
+* **Leading Complication (Volume):** Obstructed Labour is the most frequent complication by a significant margin, accounting for over a quarter (25.9%) of all recorded maternal cases.
+It is followed by Eclampsia (18.7%) and Preeclampsia (17.4%).
+* **Leading Cause of Death:** Eclampsia is the deadliest complication in the state, driving almost a quarter (23.9%) of all maternal mortalities.
+* **Case Fatality Rates (CFR):** The bar charts indicate that Eclampsia has the highest Case Fatality Rate (peaking near 20%), drastically outpacing the CFR of conditions like Preeclampsia (~8%) and Obstetric Hemorrhage (~9%).
+* **Reporting Compliance:** Facility data submission remained relatively strong, hovering around the maximum of 15 facilities per month, with only a few minor drop-offs across the 3-year timeline.
 * **CFR Tracking:** Pinpoints exact complication mortality rates for the selected state.
-* **Time-Series Analysis:** Line charts break down the monthly trajectory of specific complications (e.g., Eclampsia vs. Hemorrhage) to identify seasonal spikes.
+* **Time-Series Analysis:** Line charts break down the monthly trajectory of specific complications (e.g., Eclampsia vs. Hemorrhage) to identify trends, dips and seasonal spikes.
-* **Facility Outlier Detection:** Scatter plots plot every facility in the state by Total Cases vs. Total Deaths.
-This instantly isolates "failing" facilities that have high mortalities despite low or average caseloads.
+* **Facility Outlier Detection:** Bubble chart plot every facility in the state by Total Cases vs. Total Deaths measured against their Total Deliveries (bubble sizeO.
+This instantly isolates "failing" facilities that have high mortalities despite low or average caseloads and deliveries.
-* **Maternal-Neonatal Correlation:** Dual-axis charts plot maternal complications (like Obstructed Labor) directly against neonatal outcomes (Severe Birth Asphyxia and Stillbirths).
-* **Service Drop-off:** Funnel charts track the retention from Antenatal Care (ANC 1 to ANC 4) and the conversion rate of Family Planning (Counselled ➔ Received Services ➔ Received Commodities).
-* **Data Quality:** Matrices track the 36-month reporting compliance for every facility in the state, flagging intermittent data drops.

 ---